learn-co-curriculum/java-scope-revisited/README.md

 ![shadow breakpoint reached](https://curriculum-content.s3.amazonaws.com/6676/java-methods/shadow_breakpoint_reached.png)

-Stepping through the `update` method:
+Stepping through the `update` method, we see new values assigned to the local variable `age` and parameter variable `city`, rather than the instance variable with the same name:

 | Code                           | Visualizer                                                                                                                                                                |
 |--------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|